Hypnale hypnale: Description

 Its build is that of a typical viperid with a stout body and a wide head.
 The snout is pointed and turned upwards, ending in a hump.
 The frontal, supraoculars, and parietal shields are large, but those on the snout are small and irregular.

 The color pattern is grayish with heavy brown mottling, overlaid with a double row of large dark spots.
 The belly is brownish or yellowish with dark mottling.
 The tip of the tail is yellow or reddish.

-Common names

-Common names include: hump-nosed viper, Merrem's hump-nosed viper, hump-nosed pit viper, Oriental hump-nosed viper, hump-nosed pitviper, polon thelissa-පොලොන් තෙලිස්සා & kunakatuwa-කුණකටුවා (Sinhala), churutta /മുഴമൂക്കൻ കുഴി മണ്ഡലി (Malayalam).
+Geographic range

-Geographic rangeHypnale hypnale is found in peninsular India to the Western Ghats as far north as 16° N, and in Sri Lanka, according to M.A.
+Hypnale hypnale is found in peninsular India to the Western Ghats as far north as 16° N, and in Sri Lanka, according to M.A.
 Smith (1943).
 The type locality given is "Castle Rock, Karnataka, India."

+Habitat

-HabitatHypnale hypnale is found in dense jungle and coffee plantations in hilly areas.
+Hypnale hypnale is found in dense jungle and coffee plantations in hilly areas.